undorev/chessifier/README.md

 Pawn Appétit uses Supabase for anonymous telemetry to help improve the application.
 The telemetry collects:

 - Application version and platform information (OS, version, and architecture)
-- Anonymous user country code (from system locale settings)
+- Anonymous user country code, detected locally or via a public IP geolocation API (`ip-api.com`)
 - Basic usage events

-No personal information or game content are used for data collection.
+No personal information, IP addresses, or game content are used for data collection.
 You can disable telemetry in the settings if preferred.

 ## 📦 Changelog